edgedb/easy-edgedb/chapter9/index.md

 cal::to_local_date(year: int64, month: int64, day: int64) -> local_date
 ```

+So let's do a migration now that these `first_appearance` and `last_appearance` properties have been added.

-Doing an insert for the `Crewman` objects with the properties `first_appearance` and `last_appearance` will now look something like this:
+Doing the inserts for the `Crewman` objects with the properties `first_appearance` and `last_appearance` would have looked something like this:

 ```edgeql
 insert Crewman {